Connect with others who understand.

 See answer

-Living with spondylitis, a type of inflammatory arthritis, comes with a long list of symptoms.
-Alongside characteristic symptoms like back pain, a common complication of spondylitis and other inflammatory conditions is cognitive impairment, or “brain fog."
-This includes mental changes like temporary memory loss, forgetfulness, and difficulty remembering words and phrases.
+Living with spondylitis — a type of inflammatory arthritis — comes with a long list of symptoms.
+In addition to common symptoms like back pain, one rare complication of spondylitis and other inflammatory conditions is cognitive impairment.
+Sometimes called “brain fog,” cognitive impairment can include mental changes such as temporary memory loss, forgetfulness, and difficulty remembering words or phrases.

-Forgetting what you were about to say can be embarrassing, and not being sure if you took your medications can be scary.
-Luckily, there are some ways to manage memory loss and live better with spondylitis.
+Forgetting what you were about to say can feel embarrassing, and not remembering if you took your medications can be scary.
+Let’s explore how ankylosing spondylitis can affect brain function and what you can do to manage memory loss.

 What Does Memory Loss With Spondylitis Feel Like?

-Some members worry that memory loss may be the symptom of another condition, like Alzheimer’s disease.
-As one member admitted, “It’s mostly words I’m having a problem with.
-Hoping it’s not the big A.” Another member was relieved to read from other members that memory loss was a common symptom of spondylitis: “Wow, memory loss!
+Some members also worry that memory loss could be a sign of another condition, like Alzheimer’s disease.
+One member shared, “It’s mostly words I’m having trouble with.
+Hoping it’s not the big A.” Another member was relieved to learn from other members that memory loss is a common symptom of spondylitis: “Wow, memory loss!
 I thought it was Alzheimer’s.
 It’s all starting to make sense.”

 What Causes Memory Loss in Spondylitis?